frontenddogma/web-development-glossary/manuscript/i.md

 : A posting style in which the different parts of the reply follow the relevant parts of the original post.&nbsp;[†](#w-posting-style)

 Internal
-: Not developed outside of one’s organization.
+: Not coming from outside of one’s organization.

 International Organization for Standardization
 : An international standard-setting body composed of representatives from various national standards organizations.
 Founded in 1947, the ISO promotes worldwide proprietary, industrial, and commercial standards.&nbsp;[†](#w-iso) ℹ︎&nbsp;[iso.org](https://www.iso.org/)